Open Bible Data Home About News OET Key

 18 People who easily become angry cause people to argue,

-20 Wise children make their fathers happy,
+20 Wise sons and daughters make their parents happy,

 21 People who are not wise enjoy acting foolishly,

-but understanding people act rightly.
+but understanding people do what is right.

 23 People rejoice when they answer someone aptly.